 After Siteimprove identifies an issue for you to correct, the next step is to actually go and fix it.
-CMS deeplinking assists with this by creating a link from the Siteimprove tool to the corresponding editing page in your CMS.
+CMS deeplinking assists with this by creating a link from the Siteimprove Intelligence Platform to the corresponding editing page in your CMS.
 This can be a big time saver if you have a large database of content or if navigating your CMS is slow and cumbersome.
 This article will help you enable CMS Deeplinking within Siteimprove.

 How do I enable CMS deeplinking?

 To initiate the process for CMS Deeplinking, please fill out our CMS Deeplinking form.
 In the form you will need to provide Siteimprove's Support team with a few examples of a live page URL on your site and its corresponding CMS editing URL.
 The following directions below are intended to guide you to fill out the CMS Deeplinking form correctly.
 Note: CMS Deeplinking can be enabled on the majority of accounts depending on the CMS environment.
 In some cases additional work may need to be done to allow for the integration and in very few cases an integration may not be possible.

 The CMS editing URL is the location your browser is at when editing the corresponding live page.
 We provide the following example using WordPress CMS.

 If we were trying to provide the CMS editing URL for our website "http://www.example.com", we could login into our CMS WordPress and access the "Edit Page" screen for that page.
 Once there if we look in our browsers address bar we can see it provides us with a URL to the editing environment.
 In the example below this is: "www.example.com/wp-admin/post.php?post=54&action=edit".

 Based on this, we can now provide the following information to the Siteimprove Support team through the CMS Deeplinking form:

 CMS Editing URL: http://www.example.com/wp-admin/post.php?post=54&action=edit